JasperFx/marten/documentation/documentation/documents/advanced/retrypolicy.md

 <[sample:retrypolicy-samplepolicy-pluggingin]>

 Lastly, the filter is configured to retry failing operations twice, given they throw a `NpgsqlException` that is non-transient (for the sake of demonstrability).

+Also you could use the fantastic [Polly](https://www.nuget.org/packages/polly) library to easily build more resilient and expressive retry policies by implementing `IRetryPolicy`.